ABOUT THE EVENT

 For 35 years, the International Women’s Health Coalition has been a leading global advocate for sexual and reproductive health and rights.
 We strive to build a world in which every woman and girl has the right to control her body and define her future.

-Join us as we honor Jessica Houssian and Jess Tomlin, Co-Founders and Co-CEOs of the Equality Fund with the IWHC Visionary Leadership Award and Noelene Nabulivou, Founder of Diverse Voices and Action (DIVA) for Equality, Fiji with the Joan B. Dunlop Award.
+We want to thank this year's honorees for their ongoing work: Jessica Houssian and Jess Tomlin, Co-Founders and Co-CEOs of the Equality Fund and Noelene Nabulivou, Founder of Diverse Voices and Action (DIVA) for Equality, Fiji.

 We count on supporters like you to help us reach our goal.
 Thank you!